extrospective/mmm-toy-data/adstock.md

 In this chart we see a steeper response curve for the FB line in the middle right section.
 This was typical of one pagers examined.

+## Quantitative Findings

+### Data Set with Carryover (FB diminishing): 2022-02-03_19.21_init

+10 models are on Pareto Front 1.
+We analyze those data sets.

+* TV theta: Average 0.198, range 0.191-0.200
+* FB theta: Average 0.042, range 0.014-0.098

+The mathematics for our initial model setup was to assume about a 80% carryover of spend from one day to the next.
+We are unclear if that is identical to the [ad-stock theta percentage described](https://facebookexperimental.github.io/Robyn/docs/analysts-guide-to-MMM).
+We might have expected TV thetas closer to 0.80 rather than 0.20, but have not rigorously calculated the implied atstock in our model for comparison.

+### Data Set without Carryover (FB diminishing): 2022-02-01_18.45_init

+23 models on Pareto Front 1 (so min/max may have wider range).

+* TV Theta: Average 0.006, max 0.036
+* FB Theta: Average 0.004, max 0.018

+Conclusion - the carryover for TV in the data seems to cause Robyn to predict a carryover effect for FB which (while small) is about 10x larger than a data set without TV carryover.